 If you face drug possession allegations or charges in Montgomery County, you do not have to try to fight this on your own.
 We can walk you through the criminal justice process, presenting a defense strategy to help minimize the impact this ordeal has on your future.
 McKenzie Law Firm, P.C. is here for you.
 We will protect your rights and fight aggressively for a good outcome in your case.

-You can reach Montgomery County drug possession defense attorney David McKenzie today at 610-680-7842.
+You can reach Montgomery County drug possession lawyer David McKenzie today at 610-680-7842.